katisokm10/KATMOK348_WFC2401_GroupA_KatisoMokoena_SDF11/README.md

 # Katiso Mokoena

+## Name of the project: Cache Bank website

 ## Description:
 The Cache Bank Website is a user-friendly platform designed to simplify the sign-up process for banking services.
 The website offers streamlined account options and an efficient verification process, making banking accessible and hassle-free for developers and users alike.